Polyphenols

 Brief expert definition: What are Polyphenols, how do they work in the body, and how are they applied in sports nutrition.

-Polyphenols are a group of phytochemicals present in plants that serve as antioxidants, supporting cellular health in the context of physical exertion.
+Polyphenols are a group of phytochemicals present in plants that act as antioxidants, supporting cellular health in the context of physical exertion.

-Related reading: The Complete Guide to Proper Nutrition — a foundational guide from the expert team at Sport Zona.
+Related reading: The complete guide to proper nutrition β a foundational guide from the Sport Zona expert team.

-💬 Simply put: Polyphenols are natural compounds in plants that act as powerful antioxidants and help our body recover better after workouts.
+Polyphenols are natural compounds found in plants that act as potent antioxidants.
+They help the body recover better after workouts.

 Polyphenols are a group of plant compounds that act as powerful antioxidants.
 They protect cells from damage and reduce inflammation in the body.

 Polyphenols represent a large and diverse group of natural organic compounds found primarily in plants.
-They are secondary metabolites, meaning they are not directly involved in the plant's primary growth and reproductive processes, but play a crucial role in its defense against ultraviolet radiation, pathogens, and insects.
+They are secondary metabolites, meaning they are not directly involved in the plant's primary growth and reproductive processes, but rather protect it from ultraviolet radiation, pathogens, and insects.
 Chemically speaking, polyphenols are characterized by the presence of multiple phenolic (hydroxyl) groups attached to aromatic rings in their molecular structure.

 This structural characteristic gives them the ability to act as potent antioxidants.
 They are widely distributed in commonly consumed foods and beverages such as fruits, vegetables, grains, coffee, tea, red wine, and cocoa.
 Although all polyphenols share certain common properties, they are categorized into several main classes, including flavonoids (which is also the largest class), phenolic acids, lignans, and stilbenes, each with specific subtypes and bioactivities.